- Upto 10 watts pep on lower HF bands, dips to 5 watts on 28 MHz

 The audio preamp is a carry over from the microR1 direct conversion receiver’s simple audio amp.
 This must be the simplest circuit block in the radio, yet it has the most gain in the entire receiver chain.
 Using fewer active devices in the amplifier chain is really the key to low distortion audio.
 This is supported by Math.

-The audio amplifier in the updated (revision 4) uses a low distortion audio amplifier made from discrete transistors.
-The audio amplifier though meant for pleasing output to a headset.
-It can drive a small speaker too.
+The audio amplifier in the updated (revision 5) uses the LM386.
+It can drive a small speaker.
+If you prefer headphone operations over speaker, you may remove the 1uf capacitor between pins 1 and 8 for lower distortion.
 You may, if required, substitute this for any other audio amplifier of your choice.

 A 2N7000 is used to mute the audio from the signal path while transmitting.
 It prevents thump of the T/R circuitry from getting into the speaker output.